-Paul is the Group’s Executive Director for Strategy and Partnerships.
+Paul is the Group’s Chief Strategy Officer.
 His role sees him lead on the Group’s strategic work, and planning for future growth and projects.

 He also takes the lead on key stakeholder engagement, developing partnerships which support the Group’s strategic objectives across its provision.
 This involves him investigating how the Group can explore and exploit strategic initiatives with our key partners, while building new networks and consolidating existing partnerships.
 His role also sees him take responsibility for Group services.